EPIC US ROAD TRIP DAYS 22-25THE SOUTH - TENNESSEE, MISSISSIPPI, ALABAMA & GEORGIA

 Montgomery – A Witness To History

 A city steeped in history, the Alabama capital of Montgomery is known as both the Cradle of the Confederacy & the birthplace of Civil Rights as it played a pivotal role in two defining periods of American history – the 1861-1865 American Civil War & the Civil Rights Movement of the 1950s & 60s.
-Any visit to the city will revolve around the history of both events, one of which – the American Civil War – started in the chambers of, and one of which – the Civil Rights Movement – effectively ended on the steps of, the Alabama State Capitol Building.
+Any visit to the city will revolve around the history of both, momentous events in American history that are closely tied to the Montgomery’s blindingly-white Alabama State Capitol Building – the American Civil War started in its chambers & the Civil Rights Movement effectively ended on its steps.

 State Nicknames – Peach State; Empire State of the South.
 State Mottos – Wisdom; Justice; Moderation.
 Admitted To The Union – January 1788 (4th state).
 Population – 10.2 million (8th most populous state).
 Area – 59,400 sq miles (24th largest state).
 Capital – Atlanta.
 National Parks – 0.
 National Scenic Byways/All-American Roads – 1/0.
 Famous For – Peaches; Coca-Cola; UPS; CNN; hosting the 1996 Olympic Games; The Dukes of Hazzard; The Masters; R.E.M.
 State Highlights – Stone Mountain & faux Swiss-German alpine Helen.
 Georgia Titbits – The state is named after King George II of Great Britain; it’s the largest US state east of the Mississippi; there are 15 Fortune 500 companies & 26 Fortune 1000 companies headquartered in Georgia – if it were a stand-alone country, it would be the 28th largest economy in the world; the 1972 movie Deliverance, a landmark movie noted for its ‘Dueling Banjos’ scene & trip by ill-prepared city slickers into unknown & potentially dangerous wilderness, was shot primarily in northeastern Georgia.
 “Where you goin’ city boy?”